cheungjoshua/scheduler/README.md

 ## Warnings & Tips

-Please confirm system running Node v15.x.x before run npm install.
-App and dependencies will crash if using v16 and up.
+Please confirm system running Node v15.x.x and python2 before run npm install.
+App and dependencies will not work properly with v16 and up.

 ## Dependencies